-4. Safety Nets \$3,375.00
+4. Business Risk Management Consultation \$3,375.00

 The objective of this project is to actively participate in the development and improvement of risk management tools and communicate the results back to producers.
-This project will ensure that the interests of the BC Peace Grain industry are represented on various Safety Nets Advisory committees.
+This project will ensure that the interests of the BC Peace Grain industry are represented on various Safety Nets Advisory committees, Grain Growers of Canada, BC Agriculture Council, and other industry groups.

-5. Canola Council Liaison \$1,610.00
+5. Canola Council Representation \$2,541.50

 The objective of this project is to have a strong presence at a national level in the development of new canola varieties, crop research and market opportunities.
 This project will ensure that the BC Peace oilseed industry is represented on a national level to have direct input in a decision making capacity to help determine the future of canola production.
+In addition, the 2004 Summer meeting of the Canola Council of Canada Crop Production Committee is being held in the BC Peace on June 23rd and 24th.
+This alone will give the BC Peace area a showcase at the national level.